veeti/vasara/docs/items.rst

 Using the route helper
 ~~~~~~~~~~~~~~~~~~~~~~

-The :class:`Site` has a function called :func:`~Site.route` that lets you easily use regular expressions to apply routes to multiple items.
-To use :func:`~Site.route`, you need to create a *router function*:
+The :class:`Site` has a function called :meth:`~Site.route` that lets you easily use regular expressions to apply routes to multiple items.
+To use :meth:`~Site.route`, you need to create a *router function*:

+.. currentmodule:: example
 .. function:: router(match, item)

     Defines the :attr:`~Item.file_route` for an :class:`Item`.

-    :param match: match result against :attr:`Item.key` from :func:`Site.route`
+    :param match: match result against :attr:`Item.key` from :meth:`Site.route`
     :param item: the item being routed
     :returns: :attr:`~Item.file_route` to be set for :class:`Item`
     :rtype: str
+.. currentmodule:: vasara

-When :func:`~Site.route` is called, each item of the site is matched against the specified regular expression.
+When :meth:`~Site.route` is called, each item of the site is matched against the specified regular expression.
 If a match is found, the router function is called - and the ``match`` argument contains the ``re`` match object.
 The ``item`` argument is the :class:`Item`.
 The router function should return the :attr:`~Item.file_route` for the :class:`Item`.

 For example: